-“AIM” (Artery in Microgravity) is a project conceived, designed, built and tested by students from ISAE-SUPAERO and Politecnico di Torino.
-AIM comes from the first team selected by ESA Academy to participate in the Orbit Your Thesis! program, and it is also the first complete payload built by ISAE-SUPAERO and Politecnico di Torino to fly to the International Space Station.
+“AIM” (Artery in Microgravity) was a project conceived, designed, built and tested by students from ISAE-SUPAERO and Politecnico di Torino.
+AIM came from the first team selected by ESA Academy to participate in the Orbit Your Thesis! program, and it is also the first complete payload built by ISAE-SUPAERO and Politecnico di Torino to fly to the International Space Station.

 Vascular diseases involve a gradual widening or narrowing of vessels, influencing the blood flow dynamics and the mechanical properties of the artery walls.
 In such cases, changes in the shape of blood vessels are associated with a high risk of vascular diseases, in particular thrombus (blood clot) formation and vessel rupture.
 If left untreated, rupture of bubbles on weak spots of a blood vessel (aneurysm) can occur, potentially leading to severe bleeding and, ultimately, death.